DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 If you run `python hello.py`, you will start a process that will print `"Hello, world!"`.
 Afterwards, the process will terminate.

-You can list processes on your system using the `ps` command.
+You can list the processes on your system using the `ps` command.
 For example, to list all processes you can run:

 ```sh
 ps -ef
 ```

-The `-e` flag selects all processes and the `-f` tells `ps` to do "full-format listing".
+The `-e` flag selects all processes and the `-f` flag tells `ps` to do "full-format listing".

 You can also show an interactive view of processes by executing the `top` command.

-A process usually has a "parent" that spawned it.

-Additionally a process may have a "controlling terminal".

 ## Parents and Children

-A program can launch another process.
+A process can launch another process.
 We say that a **parent process** launches a **child process**.
+This is in fact the main mechanism by which new processes are created.

+The way this works is that after the kernel has booted, an initial process is created.
+This process spawns new processes, which can in turn spawn new processes etc.
+Basically the processes form a giant tree, with the initial process as the root of that tree.

+Note that it is possible to have multiple initial processes, in which case you will have multiple process trees.

 ## PIDs

-Each process has a **PID** (process ID) which uniquely identifies a process.
+Each process has a **PID** (process ID) which is a number that uniquely identifies a process.
 You can see the PIDs in the output of `ps -ef`.

-The **PPID** (parent process ID) of a process is simply the PID of its parent.
+Each process also has a **PPID** (parent process ID) which is simply the PID of its parent.

 You can use the `-p` flag to get information about a process with a specific PID.
 For example here is how you list information about the process with PID `1`: